Switcheo/carbon-bootstrap/STARGATE.md

 Archival, seed, sentry, or API nodes are typically public, off-chain data nodes.
 It is recommended to connect to a remote postgres instance for these nodes, in which case they can be considered "state-only nodes".

+### Operating System

+While any linux distribution should work in theory, only Ubuntu 18.04 / 20.04 is officialy supported as scripts and instructions assume an Ubuntu distro.
+You will need to modify the setup instructions yourself if you choose to use a non-Ubuntu distro.

 ### CPU

+Both AMD-64 or ARM-64 are supported.

 - Private Node: 4-core vCPU (e.g. m6gd.xlarge)
 - Public API / RPC Node: 8-core vCPU and above (e.g. m6gd.x2large)